Catholic theology of Scripture: Biblical criticism

 At least since Vatican II, Catholic theology has been understood as the search for fruitful understanding of the Church's dogma, doctrine, and practice.
 While dogma, the most basic beliefs, does not change, Church doctrine includes the many other beliefs that may reflect a single interpretation of dogma, of scripture, or of the Church's tradition and practice.
 An example would be the dogma that "Jesus died for our sins".
 An up-to-date theology of the question can be found in various places, in substantial agreement.

 How this process works, through the "study of believers", was given at Vatican II:

 The Tradition which comes from the Apostles thrives under the assistance of the Holy Ghost in the Church: the understanding of the things and words handed down grows, through the contemplation and study of believers, who compare these things in their heart (cf. Lk 2, 19, 51), and through their interior understanding of the spiritual realities which they experience.
 The Church, we may say, as the ages pass, tends continually towards the fullness of divine truth, till the words of God are consummated in her.

 Since biblical criticism began in the 17th century it has divided into areas of research all of which have proved fruitful for Catholic scripture scholars.
 These include approaches described as textual criticism, source criticism, form criticism, redaction criticism, rhetorical criticism, narrative criticism, semiotics, canonical criticism, social scientific criticism, psychological criticism, feminist criticism, liberationist theology, and Jewish interpretation, along with the underlying principles of Catholic hermeneutics.
 Catholic scholars have also entered seriously into the quest for the historical Jesus, but with a respect for oral and written traditions that distinguishes them from some who have pursued this topic.

 Authoritative critique

-In 1993 the Catholic Church’s Pontifical Biblical Commission produced The Interpretation of the Bible in the Church with the endorsement of Cardinal Joseph Ratzinger, the head of the Congregation for the Doctrine of the Faith.
+In 1993, the Pontifical Biblical Commission produced The Interpretation of the Bible in the Church with the endorsement of Joseph Cardinal Ratzinger, then prefect of the Congregation for the Doctrine of the Faith (later Pope Benedict XVI).
 While expressing an openness to all forms of biblical criticism, the Commission expressed caveats for Catholics in the use of these methods, so that Scriptural interpretation might be "as faithful as possible to its character both human and divine."
 More specific observations of the Commission included the following points: